zaplatynski/second-hand-log/README.md

 In contrast to the Java's JConsole it will keep the log and can be reopened.

+## Obsolete since FirstSpirit 5.2 R7

+Since FirstSpirit version 5.2 R7 the Second-Hand Log FirstSpirit module is obsolete since the ServerManager and SiteArchitect provide a logging functionality build-in from the help menu.

 ## Download

 The *ready-to-use binary* releases are published here at GitHub: [github.com/zaplatynski/second-hand-log/releases](https://github.com/zaplatynski/second-hand-log/releases).